10 essential books to help you launch your own creative business

 4. Hack the Entrepreneur: How to Stop Procrastinating, Build a Business, and Do Work That Matters – Jon Nastor

-In this highly recommended book, Jonny Nastor will be your personal mastermind, coach, and mentor as he gives you the guidance and kick in the ass you need today.
-If you are stuck and don't know what to do next...
-If you want to control your destiny...
-If you want to design a lifestyle that puts you in control of your time and income, this book is for you.
+In this highly recommended book, Jonny Nastor is your personal mastermind, coach, and mentor as he gives you the guidance you need if you are stuck and don't know what to do next.
+If you want to control your destiny and want to design a lifestyle that puts you in control of your time and income, this book is for you.